-A90 - 100

-B80 - 89

-C70 - 79

-D60 - 69

-F Below 60

-Late/Makeup Work

-Late work is not accepted: Deadlines are firm.
+A 90 - 100 B 80 - 89 C 70 - 79 D 60 - 69 F Below 60 Late/Makeup Work: Deadlines are firm.

 Excused Absences - THERE ARE NO EXCUSED ABSENCES --special exceptions MAY be considered (i.e., doctor's excuse, community college class related trips, death in the family, etc.) This will be determined by the instructor.
 Any excused Exam must be taken within a week.
+You will be asked to provide documentation with the official letter head for all submitted official excuses.
+Note: your work schedule is not an excuse; you must make arrangements with your job/work if an exam/assignment conflicts with

 Students are required to contact me ahead of the due date, if possible, to inform me of any of the above issues that may prevent you from completing an assignment on time.
 I can only be of assistance if you contact me in a timely manner.
+Waiting until the due date to submit your work will not be an excuse, for not submitting your work.